matkatmusic/PFMCPP_Project1/README.md

 - Create a pull request for the work you did on that branch
 - Ask me to review it.

 These steps will become second nature after you do it 2 or 3 times.
+By the time you complete Project 3 Part 1, you shouldn't have to consciously think about this workflow.

 # Once again, Welcome to PFM::C++ Language Fundamentals